bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 CPUs are designed to switch between multiple single processes sequentially.
 Think of the individual programs on your computer: internet browsers, email clients, and media players are all separate processes that aren't very intensive to individually run.

-Meanwhile, modern GPUs contain upwards of hundreds of millions (even billions!) of processing units.
+Meanwhile, shading languages are specially designed to run on the GPU, a device which can contain upwards of hundreds of millions (even billions!) of processing units.
 Each GPU processing unit is generally slower than a CPU's, but when all processing units are used together they're able to handle exponentially more, less intensive tasks at the same time.
 Take outputting video to a display, for example.
 Standard 1080p HD computer monitors will have 2,073,600 pixels, and each pixel will have a red, green, and blue value.
 These values have to be repeatedly updated and calculated multiple times per second.
-While the CPU could do the calculations, constantly changing and updating those values (like when playing a video game, for example) would cause the CPU struggle to update both the application itself and each pixel at the same time.
+While the CPU could do the calculations, it's likely it would struggle to both constantly update the display and keep the application running smoothly.

-It's the difference in device capability which requires us to use a specific shading language to help modify our rendering pipelines.
+It's this difference in device capabilities which requires us to use a specific shading language to help modify our rendering pipelines.

 {% end %}